 Tired of the same old boiled this and that for St. Patrick’s Day?
 We’ve got a few game-changing recipes right here.
 From the oven-braised corned beef (which will wake you up to what corned beef should taste like), to the booze-infused desserts, you will be the hero of your St. Patrick’s Day celebration.
 No luck necessary!

-First up, the corned beef.
-The technique is the most important ingredient in this recipe.
+Put away the pot of boiling water.
+The technique for the most flavorful and tender corned beef is roasting it in the oven.
 Start with the recipe found here, then end with the mustard glaze found in step 3 of the directions here.
-Be sure to soak your corned beef in cold water for a couple of hours to reduce the saltiness of the dish.
+Be sure to soak your corned beef in cold water for a couple of hours or overnight to reduce the saltiness of the dish.
 Once the slow-cooked beef is done, slather on the brown sugar mustard glaze, pop it under the broiler until it caramelizes, and you are ready to rock every last Irish-food-lovin’ lad and lass.